Ezili Dantor

-Ezilí Dantor or Erzulie Dantó is the main loa (or lwa) or senior spirit of the Petro family in Haitian Vodou.
-Ezili Danto, or Ezili Danto', is the "manifestation of Erzulie, the divinity of love,".
+Èzili Dantò or Erzulie Dantor is the main loa (or lwa) or senior spirit of the Petro family in Haitian Vodou.
+Ezili Danto, or Èzili Dantò, is the "manifestation of Erzulie, the divinity of love."
 It is said that Ezili Danto has a dark complexion and is maternal in nature.
-The Ezili are feminine spirits in Haitian vodou culture that personify womanhood.
-The Erzulie is a goddess, spirit, or loa of love in Haitian voudou.
+The Ezili are feminine spirits in Haitian Vodou that personify womanhood.
+The Erzulie is a goddess, spirit, or loa of love in Haitian Voudou.
 She has several manifestations or incarnations, but most prominent and well-known manifestations are Lasirenn (the mermaid), Erzulie Freda, and Erzulie Dantor.
 There are spelling variations of Erzulie, the other being Ezili.
 They are English interpretations of a Creole word, but do not differ in meaning.

 Worship

 Tuesdays are the days reserved to worship Ezili Dantor.
-Worship is normally done in solitary in front of an altar identified by the colours blue, green and red.
-The most recurrent sacrifices consist of créme de cacáo, jewels, golden rings and Agua de Florida.
+Worship is normally done in solitary in front of an altar identified by the colors blue, black and red.
+The most recurrent offering consist of crème de cacao, jewels, golden rings and florida water.
 For her birthday a wild pig is normally the main sacrifice.